damian-pastorini/reldens-docs/minimum-required-contents-creation.md

 After running the two imports, you should be able to start your server, register a player and reach the class path selection screen:

 ![Reldens - Player creation screen without scene](https://github.com/damian-pastorini/reldens-docs/blob/master/screenshots/client-player-creation-none-scene.png)

+---

+### 3 - Generating and importing data through the admin panel

+To get your game up and running at this point you need a [RoomScene](https://github.com/damian-pastorini/reldens-docs/blob/master/entities/rooms.md).

+The main requirement to create a RoomScene is the [map in JSON format](https://github.com/damian-pastorini/reldens-docs/blob/master/maps-manual-creation.md), which needs to follow all the name conventions and rules in order to work properly.

+At this point you could:
+- Use the [Tiled Map Editor](https://www.mapeditor.org/) app to [create the maps manually](https://github.com/damian-pastorini/reldens-docs/blob/master/maps-manual-creation.md).
+- Use ["Maps Wizard"](https://github.com/damian-pastorini/reldens-docs/blob/master/maps-wizard.md) in the admin panel which will generate and import the maps for you.

+For the documentation we will use the [Maps Wizard (https://github.com/damian-pastorini/reldens-docs/blob/master/maps-wizard.md)](https://github.com/damian-pastorini/reldens-docs/blob/master/maps-wizard.md), so follow the instructions in the link.